Downwell Accessibility Report

 If you want to play Downwell, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Downwell has 1 accessibility feature for Audio which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 1 accessibility feature for Audio in Downwell which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Play Without Hearing